epfml/kubernetes-setup/README.md

 docker build . -t <your-tag>
 ```
 Replace `<your-tag>` by the name you want to give to this Docker image.\
-It is good practice to put your name first, for example `jaggi_base`.
+It is good practice to put your username first, for example `jaggi-base`.

 ### Pushing the Docker image
-When you will create a pod, the server will need a Docker image to build a container for you.\
+When you start a pod on the Kubernetes cluster, you tell it to run your docker image.\
-The server will go look for the docker image on https://ic-registry.epfl.ch/, so you should put your Docker image there.
+The cluster will search for your image on EPFLs internal docker repository [Harbor](https://ic-registry.epfl.ch/).\
+You should upload your create image to this repository.

-Go have a look at https://ic-registry.epfl.ch and use your gaspar credentials to login in.
+Go have a look at https://ic-registry.epfl.ch and use your gaspar credentials to login in. \
 There already is a group project named `mlo`.
 Please ask someone in the lab already using kubernetes to add you to the mlo group so that you can push your Docker image to that repository.

+Now take the following steps:

-#### Login Docker to ic-registry.epfl.ch/mlo/
+#### Login to Harbor on your personal machine

 Login to the server by running the following command